 - Examples of Recent Cases

-Cases in the public domain in within the last five year include:
+Cases in the public domain in recent years include:

 - The Tatneft litigation: large-scale international fraud proceedings in the Commercial Court involving a major challenge to a worldwide freezing order before Picken J ( EWHC 2816 (Comm)) and the Court of Appeal ( EWCA Civ 1581), a series of interlocutory decisions and an eleven-week fully remote trial before Moulder J in 2020 ( EWHC 411 (Comm)).